 trivago’s Global Head of Hospitalty, José Murta, rounded off day one of WTM London 2017 on the Global Stage discussing “The Future of Technology in Travel and Hospitality,” along with fellow panellists Guy Stephenson, Chief Commercial Officer, Gatwick Airport; David Chappell, Head of Technology, Gray Dawes Group; and Andy Mallinson, Managing Director and Chief Marketing Officer, Stackla; as well as moderator Paul Richer, Senior Partner, Genesys Digital Transformation.

-The industry thought leaders examined what’s on the hotel-tech horizon, how evolving technologies are going to shape and shake up the industry, and how these changes can be embraced and even capitalized on.
+The industry thought leaders examined what’s on the hotel-tech horizon, how evolving technologies are going to shape and shake up the industry, and how these changes can be embraced and even capitalised on.

 Artificial intelligence, machine learning, and technology that’s faster and smarter and more affordable than ever before — this is the stuff of the future of technology.